ankitskvmdam/clean-jsdoc-theme/README.md

 Use this option to add third party css library.
 If you want to add your own custom css file then consider using [Add custom css files](#add-custom-css-files)

 > Note: you have to pass an array of objects.
-Each object key will be an attribute inside the generated script tag.
+Each object key will be an attribute inside the generated style tag.

 Example: